Harvey-Li07/VM_ASM/README.md

 + Please share-alike, meaning share anything that you made off this project under GNU GPL 3.0
 + Please pay attribute in this form in your project if used: "Harvey Li, Virtual Machine Assembly Project."

+## Contribution
+We (I) welcome community contribution!
+To do so, create a new branch off from "Developing".
+ *Some Notes*

++ Make all PRs direct to the "Testing" branch.
++ For new PRs to Testing, approve and test

 ## Current Plans and Roadmap

 + Package commands